LordOfTrident/LordOfTrident.github.io/blogs/trinity-part-1/index.md

 effort and it's not even worth it - it isn't very fast or flexible.
 This lead to the decision to scrap the raycasting idea entirely.
 A Doom-style engine would be faster and much more flexible.

-Unlike a raycaster, makes use of a 2D tile grid, a Doom-style engine uses sectors enclosed by lines on a 2D map.
+Unlike a raycaster, which makes use of a 2D tile grid, a Doom-style engine uses sectors enclosed by lines on a 2D map.
 This naturally allows for walls at any angle, without any width or height limitations at all.

 <div align="center"><img src="visual1.png" width="90%"></div>

 With that decision, I started the fourth (and current) rewrite of Trinity a few months ago.
 This time, I avoided the mistakes of my previous rewrites by first developing the skeleton of the application and engine before geting into the actual 2.5D rendering.
-I made a software-rendered UI, a game file browser, a Lua-based build system and some basic file formats, getting to around 4000 lines of code (measured with [cloc](https://github.com/AlDanial/cloc)).
+I made a software-rendered UI, a game file browser, a Lua-based build system, and some basic file formats, getting to around 4000 lines of code (measured with [cloc](https://github.com/AlDanial/cloc)).

 Just a few days ago, I finally started working on the 2.5D renderer.
 Specifically, I decided to